PyaBzz/eventScheduler/readme.md

 # Backend Structure
 For the backend I chose Node + Express because:
-- The project definition suggests TypeScript which implicitly narrows down to the JS echo system.
+- The project definition suggests TypeScript which implicitly narrows down to the JS ecosystem.
 - Little boilerplate required to spin up a simple demo
 - My prior familiarity with Mocha and Chai